deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 ### How do I configure Deckhouse to use a third-party registry?

 {% alert level="warning" %}
+This feature is available in Enterprise Edition only.
+{% endalert %}

+{% alert level="warning" %}
 Deckhouse only supports Bearer authentication for container registries.

 Tested and guaranteed to work with the following container registries: